Sailing Around Auckland

 Approaching Tauranga on board Go

 We ended our few weeks of North Island sailing in Tauranga, approximately 230 miles from our starting point in Whangarei.
 Tauranga means “Resting Place” in Maori, and is a good spot for Go to take a break while we campervan around this beautiful country.
-We will sail north and visit some more lovely spots in New Zealand on our way.
+After that, we will sail north and visit more lovely spots in New Zealand before we leave.

 Sailing Around Auckland: Conclusion